Dennis Aase: 1980s

 Aase would again race in the World Challenge for Endurance Drivers Series in 1980, driving for Alan Johnson.
 Aase would race in 3 races and would finish 123rd in the overall standings, tied in the points with nine different drivers.
 In 1980, Aase also entered six races in the IMSA GTU Championship Series, where he would get three podium finishes, finishing 10th in the overall standings.
 In 1981, Aase would enter the World Challenge for Endurance Drivers Series for the final time, driving a Porsche Carrera in three races for Kendall Racing, finishing 74th in the standings at the end of the year.

-Aase would move over to ISMA in 1982 with Kendall Racing where he would finish the season 10th in points with three poles, three podiums, and a win.
+Aase would move over to IMSA in 1982 with Kendall Racing where he would finish the season 10th in points with three poles, three podiums, and a win.
 The year after, Aase would change teams again, this time driving a Toyota Celica for the All American Racers.
 Despite having five poles and a win throughout the season, he would finish 36th in the standings.
-Over the next seven years, Aase would race for the All American Racers, eventually ending his ISMA career in 1989 with seven wins, sixteen podiums, and four poles.
+Over the next seven years, Aase would race for the All American Racers, eventually ending his IMSA career in 1989 with seven wins, sixteen podiums, and four poles.

-1990 to the present
+Post-IMSA

-After leaving ISMA, Aase would not race until entering two races in the SCCA World Challenge for AASCO Performance in 1996.
+After leaving IMSA, Aase would not race until entering two races in the SCCA World Challenge for AASCO Performance in 1996.
 He would finish 34 in the overall standings at the end of the year.

 Four years later, Aase would enter the 2000 Bosch Sports Car Summerfest at the Glen in the Grand American Sports Car Series, driving a Porsche 911 for AASCO Performance with drivers Bobby Oneglia and Andy Hajducky.
 The team would finish 39th overall, 17th in their class after not finishing the race after spinning on lap 104.

 In 2006, Aase would drive the Toyota Celica he raced in 1987 during the 2006 Goodwood Festival of Speed.

+Aase died on February 28, 2023, aged 81.